JanCl/msc_thesis/crazyflie-firmware/README.md

+# Changes

+In the following sections, the original crazyflie-firmware is described.
+Keep in mind that the version of this repository contains several changes in the firmware that could also affect the handling statements which are mentioned below.

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including